-Please open Common Settings window, click on "Diagnosis", make sure that all the log files are enabled (DVDFab_internal.log, DVDFab_burn_vso.log, DVDFab_process.log) before you use DVDFab, if they are not, you won't get the log files saved.
+Please open Common Settings window, click on "General>Diagnosis", make sure that all the log files are enabled (DVDFab_internal.log, DVDFab_burn_vso.log, DVDFab_process.log) before you use DVDFab, if they are not, you won't get the log files created.

 The default location of your logs is:

-Please locate the "DVDFab" folder following that path, and then zip the "log" sub-folder in "DVDFab" folder and send it to service@DVDFab.cn.
-We will check where the problem is..
+Please locate the "DVDFab" folder following that path, and then zip the "Log" sub-folder and send it to service@DVDFab.cn.
+Please do decribe what happens and what problem you receive, we will check where the problem is..

 Please check which standard (PAL, NTSC or SECAM) your original movie disc is and your standalone DVD player supports.
 We don't touch the conversion between them now, so the burnt disc still keeps the standard of the original disc.
 If the standard can not be supported by your standalone DVD player, you will get the "area limitations" notice.

-As far as game DVD is mentioned, DVDFab currently only copies game DVDs for PS2.
-Please use DVDFab DVD Copy - Clone mode to do that.
-We will support other game DVDs in future.
+As far as game DVD is mentioned, DVDFab currently only copies game DVDs for PS2 and you can use DVDFab DVD Copy - Clone mode to do that.

 ISO is the image file of the DVD which can be mounted by many virtual drive programs.
 If you can get ISO read by such programs, you can get it played or ripped like a standard DVD movie.
 Since it can be stored on your hard disk, as long as you have enough free space on your hard drive, it is very convenient.